danvet/danvet.github.io/_posts/2016-12-14-midlayers-once-more-with-feeling.md

 It seems common knowledge and accepted fact, but still there's a constant stream of drivers that come packaged with huge abstraction layers - mostly to abstract OS internals, but very often also just a few midlayers between different components within the driver.
-A major reason for this is certain that submissions by former proprietary teams, or just generally code developed internally behind closed doors is suffering from the [platform problem - again LWN has you covered](https://lwn.net/Articles/443531/).
+A major reason for this is certainly that submissions by former proprietary teams, or just generally code developed internally behind closed doors is suffering from the [platform problem - again LWN has you covered](https://lwn.net/Articles/443531/).
 If your driver is not open and part